hwdsl2/wireguard-install/README.md

 After setup, you can run the script again to manage users or uninstall WireGuard.

 [WireGuard VPN clients](https://www.wireguard.com/install/) are available for Windows, macOS, iOS and Android.
-To add a VPN connection, open the WireGuard App on your device, click on the "Add" button, then scan the generated QR code in the script output.
+To add a VPN connection, open the WireGuard App on your mobile device, click on the "Add" button, then scan the generated QR code in the script output.
+For Windows and macOS, first securely transfer the generated `.conf` file to your computer, then open WireGuard and import the file.

 Enjoy your very own VPN! :sparkles::tada::rocket::sparkles: